chrisfcarroll/Azure-VM-Run/README.md

 ### A: You Could:

--   Use `az ml run submit-script` and learn about the sequence of 7 (yes, seven) resources & files you will need to create before it works
+-   Use `az ml run submit-script` and learn about the sequence of 8 (yes, eight) resources & files you will need to create before it works
 -   Or go old-school, and script a VM and send a repo and data to it over ssh

 ### OR You Could: